Erasmus+ Europe

 GENERAL INFORMATION ON FINANCING

-- Teachers are allocated funds for days when educational activities take place, with the amount of the grant depending on the placement country.
+- Financial support is allocated for the days when teaching takes place and the amount of the grant per day depends on the placement country.

 - Employees with special needs can apply for a special grant (contact the CZS immediately after a successful selection process).
 The application is submitted before the start of the summer and winter semesters and is approved by the steering committee of the Erasmus programme.
 Receipts must be submitted upon return for all increased costs.